sebpeck/reRoute_Dynamics/.ipynb_checkpoints/README-checkpoint.md

 ## Sebastian's To Do List:
 1/8/2025:
-- Write Tests for Physics_Engine.py, this is a top priority to show this works adequately
+- Write Tests for Physics_Engine.py, this is a top priority to show this works adequately - Done!
+1/16/2025
-- Write tests for Geography_Tools.py
+- Write tests for Geography_Tools.py - Done!
+1/16/2025
-- Write tests for instance_tools.py
+- Write tests for instance_tools.py - Done!
+1/16/2025
-- Write tests for trip_simulator? may not be possible
+- ~~Write tests for trip_simulator? may not be possible~~ Noooope.
+1/16/2025
 - Get an example notebook set up to run a whole bunch of runs and export relevant data.
 Adapt the existing KC tools.
 - Write a better ESS method so as to be able to predict voltage.
 This will involve a literature review.
 Remember the eventual goal is disaggregation of route vs decay.
 Voltage is just one metric.
 - Create more Trips, busses, and ESS options beyond the XDE35.